SEARCH: Monday, February 08, 2010

 Author: Stan Reents, PharmD

 Back pain affects 60-80% of American adults at some time during their lives, and it is estimated that up to 50% have back pain within any given year.
-Back pain symptoms are among the 10 leading reasons for visits to emergency rooms and physicians' offices.
+Back pain symptoms are among the top 10 reasons for visits to emergency rooms and physicians' offices.
 Back pain is the most common disability for persons under age 45.
-Costs for low back pain and disability exceed an estimated $55 billion annually.

 Adolescents can experience back pain, too, but usually for different reasons than adults (see below).